anto-kazungu/plp-python-week4/README.md

-# plp-python-week4
+## File Handling Program In Python
-File Handling Program In Python
+Convert contents of a file to uppercase